Why Change Can't Happen

 Belief is a cancer on the soul of mankind.

-Belief served a purpose when humans were alone on a hostile planet of limited resources.
+Belief served a purpose when humans were alone on a hostile planet with limited resources.

 Belief is a sickness that rots society from the inside when you live in a world of abundance.